duncanwp/ESEm/docs/design.rst

 replaced by the emulated data, or if no cube was provided then just the data.

 This layer will also ensure the (numpy) data is wrapped in a :class:`esem.cube_wrapper.DataWrapper`.
-This class transparently applies any requested :class:`esem.data_processors.DataProcessor`s in sequence.
+This class transparently applies any requested :class:`esem.data_processors.DataProcessor` in sequence.

 The user can then create an :class:`esem.emulator.Emulator` object by providing a concrete :class:`esem.model_adaptor.ModelAdaptor` such as a :class:`esem.model_adaptor.KerasModel`.
-There are two layers of abstraction here: The first to deal with different interfaces to different emulation libraries; and the second to apply the pre- and post-processing and allow a single :meth:`esem.model_adaptor.ModelAdaptor.batch_stats` method.
+There are two layers of abstraction here: The first to deal with different interfaces to different emulation libraries; and the second to apply the pre- and post-processing and allow a single :meth:`esem.emulator.Emulator.batch_stats` method.
 The :meth:`esem.emulator.Emulator._predict` provides an important internal interface to the underlying model which reverts any data-processing but leaves the emulator output as a TensorFlow Tensor to allow optimal sampling.

-The top-level functions :func:`esem.` and  provide an simple interface for constructing these emulators and should be sufficient for most users.
+The top-level functions :func:`esem.gp_model`, :func:`esem.cnn_model` and :func:`esem.rf_model` provide an simple interface for constructing these emulators and should be sufficient for most users.

 Calibration
 ===========